wutt77/edx-platform/docs/en_us/course_authors/source/a_b_tests.rst

 When you view a unit that contains an A/B test in the LMS in the Staff view, you use a drop-down list to select a group.
 The unit page then shows the content for that group of students.

-For example, in the following page, Group 0 is selected, and the video component that is configured to show for Group 0 is shown:
+For example, in the following page, Group 0 is selected, and the video component that is configured to show for Group 0 is displayed:

 .. image:: Images/a-b-test-lms-group-0.png
  :alt: Image of a unit page with Group 0 selected

-You can change the group selection to see the different video that a different group of students sees:
+You can change the group selection to view the video that a different group of students sees:

 .. image:: Images/a-b-test-lms-group-2.png
  :alt: Image of a unit page with Group 2 selected

-.. note:: The example course content in this chapter use A/B test terminology to make the functionality clear.
+.. note:: The example course content in this chapter uses A/B test terminology to make the functionality clear.
 Typically, you do not want to use terminology in course content that would make students aware of the experiment.

 .. _The Studio Outline View of A/B Tests: